 Today, through a wide spectrum of association programs and services, designed by and for members, AHTD is a valuable resource for member companies to achieve their goals.

-AMT specializes in providing targeted business assistance, extensive global support, and business intelligence systems and analysis.
+The Association for Manufacturing Technology (AMT) specializes in providing targeted business assistance, extensive global support, and business intelligence systems and analysis.
 AMT is the voice that communicates the importance of policies and programs that encourage research and innovation, and the development of educational initiatives to create tomorrow’s Smartforce.
 AMT owns and manages IMTS — The International Manufacturing Technology Show, which is the premier manufacturing technology event in North America.

-ANSI facilitates the development of American National Standards (ANS) by accrediting the procedures of standards developing organizations (SDOs).
+The American National Standards Insitute (ANSI) facilitates the development of American National Standards (ANS) by accrediting the procedures of standards developing organizations (SDOs).
 These groups work cooperatively to develop voluntary national consensus standards.
 Accreditation by ANSI signifies that the procedures used by the standards body in connection with the development of American National Standards meet the Institute’s essential requirements for openness, balance, consensus and due process.

-ASAM coordinates the development of technical standards, which are developed by working groups composed of experts from our member companies.
+The Association for Standardization of Automation and Measuring Systems (ASAM) coordinates the development of technical standards, which are developed by working groups composed of experts from our member companies.
 ASAM pursues the vision that the tools of a development process chain can be freely interconnected and allow a seamless exchange of data.
 Our standards define protocols, data models, file formats and application programming interfaces (APIs) for the use in the development and testing of automotive electronic control units.

 About Us Description

-BMC is dedicated to providing members current information relating to the brake industry, and communicating with federal, state and local government and regulatory agencies on members' behalf.
+The Brake Manufacterers Council (BMC) is dedicated to providing members current information relating to the brake industry, and communicating with federal, state and local government and regulatory agencies on members' behalf.

-The Brake Manufacturers Council is comprised of brake friction manufacturers dedicated to: providing and maintaining, for the mutual benefit of all its members, communications as appropriate with federal, state and local governmental authorities, bodies and agencies, in short, authorities - such as NHTSA - with legislative or regulatory function whose actions may affect automotive brake parts or systems, obtaining and disseminating to members information on topics of interest to the brake parts industry, and conducting any further activities as may be appropriate and for the common benefit of manufacturers of automotive brake parts or systems.
+BMC is comprised of brake friction manufacturers dedicated to: providing and maintaining, for the mutual benefit of all its members, communications as appropriate with federal, state and local governmental authorities, bodies and agencies, in short, authorities - such as NHTSA - with legislative or regulatory function whose actions may affect automotive brake parts or systems, obtaining and disseminating to members information on topics of interest to the brake parts industry, and conducting any further activities as may be appropriate and for the common benefit of manufacturers of automotive brake parts or systems.

 About us Description